scanse/sweep-sdk/sweepjs/README.md

     npm install
     npm test

-See the [example](example) directory for an example streaming data from the device to the browser in real-time using a Websocket server.
+See the [examples](examples) directory for an example streaming data from the device to the browser in real-time using a Websocket server.

 ### Interface